 I receive a lot (dozens) of emails each week from confused, frustrated GPers who just want answers to their most pressing questions.
 I do my best to answer each one individually, but I’m sure for every person who emails me there are several more people with that same question.
 So, I’ve decided to post the answers to the most frequently asked questions.
-For many, many more answers, check out my new book, Living (Well!) with Gastroparesis, as well as my FAQ Friday videos.

 What is a bezoar and should I be worried about getting one?